Final report for GW22-233

 Concluding remarks

-Dry PGS amendment presently shows some initial greater effect at helping reduce disease than the PGS CE drenching, however, with the amendment only being applied at 5-10 cm deep in the soil profile, PGS appears to lose its effectiveness at the growing point in which the kai choi roots grow past this zone and into untreated soil (i.e about 3 weeks after planting).
-Thus, it would be helpful to assess the root zone size of kai choi and other target crops in order to accurately and effectively apply PGS amendment.
+Dry PGS amendment showed some initial greater effect at helping reduce disease than the PGS CE drenching, however, with the amendment only being applied at 5-10 cm deep in the soil profile, PGS appeared to lose its effectiveness at the growing point in which the kai choi roots grow past this zone and into untreated soil (i.e about 3 weeks after planting).
+Thus, we considered the root zone size of kai choi and other target crops in order to determine a better application method to have better long-term disease suppression in the soil.

-Our hypothesis that the use of PGS CE may transport BITC more effectively and deeper into the soil than dry PGS was not supported in both the greenhouse pot and field trials.
+Our hypothesis that the use of PGS CE may transport BITC more effectively and deeper into the soil than dry PGS was not supported in both the kai choi greenhouse pot and field trials when treating again F. commune.
 In fact, our field trial showed that PGS soil amendment was more potent than PGS CE drenching.
-Changing how CE is applied by rate and frequency of application would be our next step for exploration.
+Changing how we applied by rate and frequency of application was the next step we took.
 On the other hand, applying PGS to deeper soil depth where root zone of kai choi would grow into could resolve this issue.
-Knowing the fact that biofumigation of PGS occurred soon after hydrolysis happened, future research would also consider split application of PGS over time instead of one time at preplant.
-We will use a flex-tine weeder to assist in post-plant PGS applications in the future.
-Additionally, as increasing the PGS concentrations from 0.5 to 1.0% did not show a desired disease reduction in the field for both PGS and CE treatments, it is indicated that a higher concentration of treatment is necessary.
+Knowing the fact that biofumigation of PGS occurred soon after hydrolysis happened, future research should also consider split application of PGS over time instead of one time at preplant.
+Additionally, as increasing the PGS concentrations from 0.5 to 1.0% did not show a desired disease reduction in the field for both PGS and CE treatments, we concluded that a higher concentration of treatment is necessary for managing Fusarium wilt in kai choi.

 Year 2

-Following the outcome of Year 2 studies, it becomes apparent that we need to integrate the fumigation effect of PGS CE with its ability to induce ISR against soil-borne pathogens.
-While we are still yet to test the gene expression related to ISR, results this year confirm that PGS crude extract is a better deliver method to apply PGS.
-Greenhouse assays are underway to examine ability of PGS CE to induce ISR against Fusarium wilt and nematode infection.
+Following the outcome of Year 2 studies, it became apparent that we needed to integrate the fumigation effect of PGS CE with its ability to induce ISR against soil-borne pathogens.
+While had yet to test gene expression related to ISR, results from this year confirmed that PGS crude extract is a better delivery method for applying PGS.

 Research Outcomes